 I could give a showcase piece as a token of out trip to Chicago but nothing — nothing — can take the place of a stone that I find here.
 It represents her essence, the constant glaneuse: picking berries on the trailside, plucking from trees that bear fruit over the path, finding that one stone on the beach.

 There!
 It is black as coal, polished by the lake, a gentle rhombus.
 Is it too small?
 I wonder if the lack of heft adequately demonstrates my pride in finding it or how I imagine she should feel.
-I worry over it like the engagement diamond that I never sought, my proposal coming abruptly along the quai on another great lake at Rochester, New York, no ring in sight.
+I worry over it like the engagement diamond that I never sought, my proposal coming abruptly during time spent on another great lake at Rochester, New York, no ring in sight.

 It’s been 19 years and some-odd-number-of-days since our wedding — an even or odd number more since our first kiss on a small Ferris wheel at the fair in Boonsboro, Maryland.
 Chicago reminds me.
 The Ferris wheel made its debut in Chicago.